ethanxuyizhou/Multigoal-Coverage/README.md

 # Multigoal-Coverage

-This is a research project to investigate ways to apply graph search algorithms in multigoal coverage problem.
+This is an ongoing research project to investigate ways to apply graph search algorithms in multigoal coverage problem.